Drs Charleton and John C. Yeatman, Mrs. Elizabeth Yeatman and other Yeatman family members

 There is also additional relevant material (record of service 1914-33, certificate of membership of Royal Australasian College of Physicians) in a collection of Yeatman family certificates [929.20994 Y41c Map Cabinet].

-See also: reports of post-mortems performed at No.2 Australian General Hospital during World War I [SR ms 616.0759 Y41n]
+See also: Reports of post-mortems performed at No.2 Australian General Hospital during World War I [MSS 616.0759 Y41n]

 See also: Yeatman, John D. [Diary of letters written whilst supervising a British army hospital for convalescents in Sicily during the Peninsular Wars, and sent to his brother Charles in Madeira] 1v. ms. [SR 92 Y3975d]